Training-Free Adversarial Robustness in Computational MRI: Experiments

-We perform an ablation study on how many levels of reconstructions are needed for mitigation.
-In this case, multiple steps of reconstructions and data synthesis can be used to update the loss function in \Cref{Eq:Mit_loss}.
+\looseness=-1 We perform ablation studies on: 1) Number of reconstruction levels for mitigation, 2) Robustness under non-optimal conditions.
+For the former, multiple steps of reconstructions and data synthesis can be used to update the loss function in \Cref{Eq:Mit_loss}.
 Results, given in Appendix \ref{sec:abl_suppmat}, show that enforcing cyclic consistency with multiple levels degrades performance and requires more computational resources.
-Hence, using 2-cyclic reconstruction stages is the best choice from both performance and computational perspectives.
+For the latter case, the proposed mitigation maintains its improved quality under non-optimal conditions, including the use of suboptimally trained reconstruction networks (e.g., early-stopped MoDL) and adversarial attacks generated using mismatched forward operators, as detailed in Appendix \ref{sec:non_optimality}.